-8 IMPORTANT REASONS WHY YOU SHOULD VISIT THE CAPILANO SUSPENSION BRIDGE AT LEAST ONCE IN A LIFETIME:
+8 REASONS TO VISIT CAPILANO SUSPENSION BRIDGE IN VANCOUVER, BRITISH COLUMBIA

 1. One of the Oldest Suspension Bridges in the World

-Long history of the Capilano Suspension Bridge began in 1888.
-At that time George Grant Mackay, a Scottish civil engineer and land developer, acquired 6,000 acres of land on both sides of the Capilano River.
+History of the Capilano Suspension Bridge began in 1888.
+At that time, George Grant Mackay, a Scottish civil engineer and land developer, acquired 6,000 acres of land on both sides of the Capilano River.
 The new owner erected a small cabin on the edge on the canyon wall.
-Initially, Mackay did not have any need to connect both sides of his property, not until year later.
+Mackay didn’t have any need to connect both sides of his property, not until a year later.

-In 1889 with help of indigenous chief of the Squamish people, the Scottish built a simple suspension bridge made of hemp rope and cedar planks.
-Of course, the first footbridge did not look anything like a modern bridge with massive concrete constructions at either end.
-Nevertheless, it does not take away the fact that the Capilano Suspension Bridge is one of the oldest suspension bridges of its kind.
+The first footbridge didn’t look anything like a modern stucture with its massive concrete constructions at either end.
+Nevertheless, the fact remains, the Capilano Suspension Bridge is one of the oldest suspension bridges of its kind.

 2. One of the Most Spectacular Footbridges in the World

 Suspended 230 feet (70 meters) above the Capilano River, the 450 feet-long (137 meters) bridge is one of the most spectacular constructions in the world.
-This alone presents a sufficient reason to visit the Capilano Suspension Bridge at least once in a lifetime.
 The wire cable structure is impressive on its own.
-On top of that, it was made with all preciousness to provide the visitors with safe environment.

-But quite often, the luxurious surrounding of Capilano Suspension Bridge Park steals the show.
-The tallest trees you have probably ever seen became trademark of the area.
-These gigantic, awe-striking trees of the West Coast rainforest pared with the meandering river and deep canyon below make the Capilano Suspension Bridge one of the most spectacular places to visit.
+But quite often, the opulent surroundings of Capilano Suspension Bridge Park steals the show.
+The tallest trees you’ve probably ever seen become trademark of the region.
+These awe-inspiring giants of the West Coast rainforest pared with the meandering river and a deep canyon below make the Capilano Suspension Bridge one of the most beautiful places in North Vancouver.

 3. Treetops Adventure